 When Marvel Studios first revealed the cast of Eternals, the studio let everyone know that Kit Harington would be playing Dane Whitman, the alter ego of the superhero known as the Black Knight: a not-so-capable descendant of an Arthurian knight who comes into possession of his ancestor’s cursed sword.
-How that character could come into play, and what Harington could do in Eternals 2, a Black Knight spinoff movie, or other parts of the MCU come into clearer focus not too long after the credits roll.
+How that character could come into play, and what Harington could do in Eternals 2, a Black Knight spinoff movie, or other parts of the MCU came into clearer focus the Eternals credits rolled.
 Let’s break it down.

 [Ed. note: This piece contains spoilers for Eternals.]

 Harington’s Whitman doesn’t have the most screentime in Eternals, as the Nice Human Museum Guy the millennia-old Sersi is dating.
 In fact, they spend most of the movie apart, as she jets around the world putting the Eternals team back together, while he stays in England.

 Still, Sersi encourages him to reach out to his estranged uncle when she realizes the world might be ending, and in the film’s final scenes, Dane hints to her that he’s recently discovered an old family secret.
 Eternals doesn’t go all the way to superhero status with Dane, but the film’s post-credits scene points directly to Dane having a later reveal as the Black Knight.